 2.1 Catch composition of the tuna longline fishery in South Atlantic and western Indian Oceans

-A list of species of the infraclass Teleostei caught by the tuna longline fishery in the South Atlantic and the western Indian Oceans was compiled from a variety of sources.
-The initial list of species was compiled from two tuna Regional Fisheries Management Organisations (tRFMOs), namely the International Commission for the Conservation of Atlantic Tunas (ICCAT) and the Indian Ocean Tuna Commission (IOTC).
-The list was complemented using published documents (Bach et al., 2008, 2009; Marín et al., 1998; Huang and Liu, 2010; Pacheco et al., 2011) and national databases such as the Brazilian On-board Observer Program database (South Atlantic Ocean) and the national database for observer data on-board pelagic longliners based in La Reunion (Indian Ocean), hosted by IRD (Institut de Recherche pour le Développement) (Bach et al., 2008, 2013).
+A list of species of the infraclass Teleostei caught by the tuna longline fishery in the South Atlantic and the western Indian Ocean was compiled from a variety of sources.
+The initial list of was based on official statistics from ICCAT and IOTC.
+The list was then updated using published documents (Bach et al., 2008, 2009; Marín et al., 1998; Huang and Liu, 2010; Pacheco et al., 2011), the national Brazilian On-board Observer Program database (South Atlantic Ocean), and the national database for observer data on-board pelagic longliners based in La Reunion (Indian Ocean) hosted by IRD (Institut de Recherche pour le Développement) (Bach et al., 2008, 2013).

 2.2.
 Determining the vulnerability of the stocks

 Vulnerability (v) is a measure of the extent to which fishing mortality on a species exceeds its biological ability to renew itself (Stobutzki et al., 2002).
-It is a function of productivity and susceptibility attributes for a given species, which are combined to produce a single score that quantifies the risk of overexploitationthe.
+It is a function of productivity and susceptibility attributes, which are combined to produce a single score that quantifies the risk to a stock.
 Stocks that received a low productivity score and a high susceptibility score were considered to be the most vulnerable to overfishing, while stocks with a high productivity score and low susceptibility score were considered to be the least vulnerable.
 Each attribute of P (productivity) and S (susceptibility) was scored on a three-point scale, indicating low (1), medium (2), and high (3) values.
-For productivity, 1 indicated relative low productivity and anticipated high risk and 3 indicated relative high productivity and anticipated low risk.
-Conversely, for the susceptibility attributes, 3 indicated relative high susceptibility and anticipated high risk and 1 indicated relative low susceptibility and anticipated low risk.
-Missing attributes were not given a score and were not used in the computation of the final P and/or S scores.
-Each attribute score was then weighted and the overall species productivity and susceptibility scores were a weighted mean of the adhoc attribute scores.
+For productivity, 1 indicates a relative low productivity and high risk and 3 indicates a relative high productivity and low risk.
+Conversely, for the susceptibility attributes, 3 indicates relatively high susceptibility and high risk and 1 relatively low susceptibility and low risk.
+Where attributes were missing a score was not assigned and were not used in the computation of the final P or S scores.
+Each attribute score was then weighted and the overall species productivity and susceptibility scores were a weighted mean of the attribute scores.

-The two-dimensional nature of the PSA leads directly to the calculation of an overall vulnerability score (v) of a species, defined as, in ERA level 2 (semi-quantitative), the Euclidean distance from the origin of a PSA scatter plot:
+The two-dimensional nature of the PSA leads directly to the calculation of an overall vulnerability score (v) for a stock, defined as the Euclidean distance from the origin of a PSA scatter plot:

 0P−X0S−Yv=

-where X0 and Y0 are the (x, y) origin coordinates, respectively.
+where X0 and Y0 are the (x, y) origin coordinates.

-Risk categories (high, moderate and low) were defined by ranking the vulnerability scores in three classes, by using a quantile method.
-The scores were depicted graphically in a scatter plot, with P on the x-axis and S on the y-axis.
-The x-axis was reversed (i.e. it starts at 3 and ends at 1), so that the area of the plot close to the origin (which was at 3, 1) corresponded to high-productivity, low-susceptibility stocks, hence less vulnerable stocks.
-The most vulnerable stocks are those placed further from the origin.
+Stocks were then assigned into a risk categories (high, moderate and low) by ranking the vulnerability scores using a quantile method.
+The scores can be depicted graphically in a scatter plot, with P on the x-axis and S on the y-axis.
+The x-axis is reversed (i.e. it starts at 3 and ends at 1) so that the region close to the origin (which was at 3, 1) corresponded to the less vulnerable stocks, i.e. those with high-productivity and low-susceptibility stocks.
+While the most vulnerable stocks are are found furthest from the origin.

-Vulnerability was accssessesd by oceanccs, family andandby cby cthe fate of the catch.
-The modified from auto It is assumed that target species was considered to be more susceptible to overfishing or becoming overfished and hence more susceptible, while bycatch species kept for consumption or discarded were considered to be less susceptible.
-Species were assigned to ausing valuesspecialist
+Vulnerability was also consideringed by assigning the fate of the catch of each species was assigned into four categories by ocean (Bach et al., 2008; Lucena Frédou et al., 2016): namely target species (T), bycatch species kept for consumption on board (BY/KA), bycatch species kept for sale (BY/KC), bycatch and discarded species (BY/D).
+The fate category was asigned based on literature, market data and expert advice.

 2.2.1 Productivity attributes

-Seven life-history traits were selected as productivity attributes (Table 1), as follows:
+Seven life-history traits were selected for productivity attributes (Table 1), as follows: